 Please Note: The goal of the SOARS Conference is to foster academic curiosity and scholarly research.
 It is not a competition.
-The feedback provided by faculty readers is intended to help students improve their papers, poster, or projects in consultation with their mentors.
+The format of the presentation should be approprriate to the discipline and subject matter.

 - The oral presentation should be 10 to 12 minutes long.

 - Presentations will be followed by a 5 minute question and answer session during which the audience may pose questions.

 - The use of Powerpoint for presentations is strongly encouraged, but optional.

 NOTE: If Powerpoint is not being used for the entire presentation, the student should submit the following content in Powerpoint slides:

 - One Powerpoint slide as a “title” page with his or her name and project title.